NAME

 .hxx

-Note that this suffix is also used to construct names for
+that this suffix is also used to construct names of header files

 - Use the provided